A Self-Evolving Agentic Framework for Metasurface Inverse Design

 Rather than enumerating implementation-specific template identifiers, this appendix describes the benchmark used in this work in terms of abstract task families.
 A task instance is written as

 where \(\xi\) denotes the fixed physical context, including wavelength, incidence condition, material setting, and lattice parameters, \(\mathcal{X}\) denotes the design space, and \(\mathcal{C}\) denotes the evaluation criteria.
-The benchmark is organized around six primary families \(G_1,\dots,G_6\), plus one auxiliary family \(G_{\mathrm{aux}}\) used only for split balancing.
+The benchmark is organized around six primary families \(G_1,\dots,G_6\), plus one auxiliary family \(G_{\mathrm{aux}}\), a non-primary template added to balance the fixed splits: it rounds out the Same-type validation partition and forms the third member of the held-out family group in the new-type settings, where it acts as a full test family (New-type-A) and a full training family (New-type-B).
 For transmissive phase-target tasks, the criteria take the form

 where \(d_{\mathbb{S}^1}\) denotes cyclic phase distance.
 Reflective tasks use one or two constraints on \(R\), evaluated across wavelength, incidence angle, or polarization depending on the family.